axellundeby/Power-Grid-Algorithm-/Svar.md

 # helper for lca
 * ``dfsPath(V root, V target, Graph<V> graph)``: O(n)
-    * * With the loop iterating through a node's neighbors, each node is processed only once in DFS due to the parentMap if test.
-Despite the nested loop, *
+    * * The runtime is linear because, using DFS and the parentMap, each node and edge in the graph is visited and processed at most once, yielding a *
-    * * each node and edge is handled once, leading to a runtime of O(n+m).
-For a connected graph, with m being at least 1 n−1, the worst-case runtime is O(n).*
+    * * time complexity of O(n+m), which simplifies to O(n) for connected graphs.*

 ## addRedundant